Many students assume colleges will see every score they've earned on the SAT and ACT when they apply.

 - Vanderbilt University

 Colleges That Require You to Send All Scores

-These are colleges that require you to send your full testing history (sometimes called "testing record"), either for the ACT or SAT.
-Some colleges even require your testing history from both tests.
-Even though colleges often say they will “focus” on the highest score, colleges that require all scores will take each score they receive into consideration.
-This is why no colleges that require all scores claim to “superscore” the SAT or ACT.Also, there is one school on this list that requires all SAT scores but not all ACT scores.
-However, we are keeping it in this category since they have a strict SAT policy.
+In these cases, the colleges require you to send your full testing history (sometimes called "testing record"), either for the ACT or SAT.
+In the past, some colleges have even required your testing history from both tests.
+Even though colleges often say they will "focus" on the highest score, colleges that require all scores will take each score they receive into consideration.

 Strategy for "All Scores" Schools